 An irrevocable trust avoids probate for the assets you transferred to the trust during your lifetime.
 When you die, your trustee distributes the property remaining in the trust in accordance with its terms.
 Court proceedings to appoint a representative are unnecessary because your trustee already is empowered to manage the trust assets.

-3. Privacy – Protecting assets from creditors.
+3. Trust vs Will: Privacy – Protecting assets from creditors.

-.
+Property in an irrevocable trust that has been properly drafted, executed, and funded in any state is treated as legally belonging to the trust and no longer belongs to you; the trust property is out of reach of your personal creditors.
 When created under the guidance and advice of an expert, an irrevocable trust can be an effective shield against personal creditors.
 If an attorney for a prospective lawsuit checks a person who created an irrevocable trust to hold assets, they won’t see any and the lawyer probably won’t be interested in taking the case on contingency.
 The lawsuit is stopped before it starts.

 A will does not transfer your assets out of your name during your lifetime.
 As a result, assets you own might be subject to claims by your creditors.
 When you die, your creditors can file claims against your estate and might be entitled to payment from your estate assets before they are distributed.
 If an attorney for a prospective lawsuit checks a person who created a will for assets, they will see that they still own the assets in their name and will be able to attach or freeze assets with a preliminary judgement.

 When considering a Trust vs Will, one of the biggest considerations is long term care.
 Assets you and your wife own are taken into consideration when determining your eligibility for Medicaid nursing home assistance.
 Unlike Medicare that does not involve income and asset limits to qualify, Medicaid is not available if your income or assets are above the limits set by Medicaid.